 - Monday and Wednesday mornings from 9am to Noon at the Service Center.
 Open Lab is a self-directed job search session that aims to serve as a mini one-stop career center.
 Available resources include computers (internet access, MS Word, Excel and PowerPoint), phone, fax, and photocopies.
 Staff are available to assist you with all aspects of job search — résumé, cover letter, online application, and more.

 - Job Club

 - Weekly at the Service Center.
 Job Club is an opportunity to network with your peers, gain helpful occupational information, share job leads, and learn new skills and strategies.
 We will also occasionally feature guest speakers and employers to present on employment topics.

 - Career Exploration

-- Small group workshop, email Effie or attend orientation for times.
+- Small group workshop.
 The Career Exploration process walks participants through creating career “maps” that lay out life history, accomplishments, strengths, gifts and capacities.
 From there, we are able to generate possible job titles and follow up with a resource planning appointment to meet employment goals.
 This small group workshop requires prior registration so please call the office to register and find out when the next group meets.
 View the events calendar to find out when groups meet and workshops are held.

 For more information, contact Effie.